gulpjs/plugins/README.md

 To develop, run `npm install` and `bower install`.
 Everything that is needed both for the client and development will be installed (other than gulp, but you probably have that installed through `npm install -g gulp`).
-This does use several build systems, grunt, gulp, and brunch.
-Brunch handles all of the app minification, concatenation, and development work, grunt is just for deployment, and gulp is for tying it all together.
+This does use gulp to handle all of the app minification, concatenation, development work, and deployment.

-As per brunch standards, all the app code is in app/, with index.html in assets/, javascript in js/, and css in css/.
-One quirk of this is that the README for the gh-pages branch goes in assets(so it is preserved during deployment).

 ### Development and deployment
 Several tasks are available from gulp for development and deployment: